You are here:

 EPA Identifies Noise Levels Affecting Health and Welfare

-NOTE: In the past, the Environmental Protection Agency (EPA) coordinated all federal noise control activities through its Office of Noise Abatement and Control.
-However, In 1981, the Administration at that time concluded that noise issues were best handled at the State or local government level.
-As a result, the EPA phased out the office's funding in 1982 as part of a shift in federal noise control policy to transfer the primary responsibility of regulating noise to state and local governments.
-However, the Noise Control Act of 1972 and the Quiet Communities Act of 1978 were not rescinded by Congress and remain in effect today, although essentially unfunded.
+NOTE: In the past, EPA coordinated all federal noise control activities through its Office of Noise Abatement and Control (ONAC).
+However, In 1981, the White House concluded that noise issues were best handled at the state or local government level.
+As a result, EPA shifted noise control policy to transfer the primary responsibility of regulating noise to state and local governments.
+ONAC's funding was phased out in 1992.
+The Noise Control Act of 1972 and the Quiet Communities Act of 1978, however, have never been rescinded by Congress and remain in effect today, although essentially unfunded.
 View more information about noise pollution from EPA's Office of Air and Radiation and in our Frequently Questions database.

 [EPA press release - April 2, 1974]